weblate/termux-monet/README.md

 ***

 ## Disclaimer
+> There's no termux monet official groups other than github.com/termux-monet.
+If you see any Telegram or Threads group, that's not made by me!
+Any group that's not mentioned in this README.md is not official.

 > Do not report issues occurred in Termux Monet on termux-app repo, unless you're completely certain that this problem is also present in the regular Termux App.
 >